stellar/stellar-protocol/ecosystem/sep_identicons.md

 First, the public key is converted to a sequence of bytes, in a manner identical to the `keypair.rawPublicKey()` function of JS Stellar SDK.
 A portion of bytes from the raw public key in the position from 2 to 16 are used for the identicon generation (`keypair.rawPublicKey().slice(2,16)`), while the remaining bytes are ignored.

 The first byte of that slice is used to pick a color for the identicon.
 The byte value is used to determine hue parameter in the HSV color scheme, with the static values for saturation and value parameters.
 Hence, the identicon may be colored in one of the 256 colors.
+Default values for saturation and lightness parameters are 0.7 and 0.8 respectively, but developers may adjust the resulting color scheme, for example, to match the night mode theme.

 The remaining bytes are used to generate a 7x7 matrix, with a vertical symmetry, where each cell is either filled with selected color or left blank, depending on the value of individual bits in the bytes sequence.